William Barton

 Didgeridoo

-Throughout his diverse career William has forged a path in the classical musical world, with major Commissions include writing for members of the Berlin Philharmonic Orchestra, Sydney Symphony and the Orchestra, Queensland Symphony Orchestra as well as for contemporary dance companies and dancers such as the Leigh Warren and Dancers, which the work Breathe was premiered at both Womadelaide and at the Edinburgh International Festival in 2012.
+Majors commissions which Barton has received throughout his diverse career include writing for members of the Berlin Philharmonic, Sydney Symphony Orchestra and Queensland Symphony Orchestra, as well as contemporary dance companies and dancers such as Leigh Warren and Dancers, for which the work Breathe was premiered at both WOMADelaide and the Edinburgh International Festival in 2012.
+In 2008, the Beijing Olympics Opening Ceremony committee commissioned Barton as one of the three composers for the Australian segment of the ceremony, which was broadcast to a worldwide audience.

-In 2021 William was the recipient of the prestigious Don Banks Music Award from the Australia Council.
-His other awards include Winner of Best Original Score for a Mainstage Production at the 2018 Sydney Theatre Awards and Winner of Best Classical Album with an ARIA for Birdsong At Dusk in 2012.
+In 2022, Barton won two Screen Music Awards, an ARIA award and AACTA award for his soundtrack with the Australian Chamber Orchestra for the film River.
+In 2021, he was the recipient of the prestigious Don Banks Music Award from the Australia Council for the Arts.
+His other awards include Best Original Score for a Mainstage Production at the 2018 Sydney Theatre Awards, as well as Best Classical Album and an ARIA award for Birdsong At Dusk in 2012.
+He has released five albums on the ABC Classics label, including recently Heartland with Véronique Serret and the words of Delmae Barton.

 click to download images